sprite728/infoviz-worldbankdata/README.md

 This is a group project for the Information Visualization course in U Mich, which we are aiming to visualize some of the data from The World Bank

-Simple Testing Server
+How to
 =====================
+1. Go to the repository (infoviz-worldbankdata)
-python -m SimpleHTTPServer 3000
+2. $python -m SimpleHTTPServer 3000
+3. localhost:3000/index.html

 Reference
 =========